fcorbin567/piccard2/docs/module_3.rst

 regions using different units.

 The second list of independent variables must be a subset of the first, so make sure the column names are the same before passing them into this function.
-Mismatches in independent variable column data allowed by ``ppandas`` are not yet supported, but they will be in a later update.
+However, mismatches in independent variable column data allowed by ``ppandas`` are okay.

 *Parameters:*